 Suggestions appear in the right box when you enter a related term.

-Move onto the review page where you can confirm your campaign.
-Google will take a quick look to ensure everything abides by their terms of service, and alert you when it begins to run.
+Move onto the review page, where you can confirm your campaign.
+Google will take a quick look to ensure everything abides by their terms of service and alert you when it begins to run.

 For those that run Facebook ads, check out this Facebook ad lookbook for inspiration and examples.

-Wrapping up mortgage lead gen
+Wrapping up mortgage lead generation strategies

 Getting clients in the mortgage industry can be daunting.